MicrosoftDocs/powerapps-docs/powerapps-docs/teams/dataverse-for-teams-table-permissions.md

     ![View table records](media/granting-permissions-to-tables-in-dataverse-for-teams/seeing-them-in-practice-4.png "View table records")

-So how would this apply to one of the sample apps for Teams?
+So how would this apply to one of the sample app templates for Teams?

 For example, with Bulletins we might set the following permissions for the tables in the app: